Osman-Fatih-Cakir/OpenGLRenderer/README.md

 (Not tested on another device)

+Techniques that I used so far:
+- Deferred shading

 Note:
 In this project, my goal is to build a renderer using OpenGL.
 I will try to learn and implement common realtime computer graphics techniques.